cron1c/ranciliopid32-touch/CONTRIBUTING.md

 ## How can I send fixes and improvements?

-erging new code happens via Pull Requests.
+Merging new code happens via Pull Requests.
 If you are still not familiar with the Pull Requests (PR for short) here is a quick guide:

 1.  **Fork** the [rancilio pid repository](https://github.com/cron1c/ranciliopid32-touch).
 To do this click the "Fork" button in the top right corner.
 It will "copy" the `ranciliopid` repository to your GitHub account (`https://github.com/your_name?tab=repositories`)
 2.  **Clone** the forked repository and add your changes